 Monitoring and Safeguarding

 The responsibilities of CSPs and consumers for monitoring the cloud-deployed systems and applications are divided.
-The CSPs are responsible for monitoring the services and infrastructure offered to consumers, but not for monitoring applications and systems created by consumers using provided services.
+The CSPs are responsible for monitoring the services and infrastructure offered to consumers, but not for monitoring application security and systems created by consumers using provided services.
 Consumers need to design & implement additional monitoring carefully, ensuring that it is completely integrated with cloud automation and is capable of being scaled up or down devoid of manual intervention.

 Looking At The Prospects